 - Choose System Information from the drop-down list.

 - Select the Power option under the Hardware section.
 Then, the power-related information will appear in the right panel.
 Here, you may find different battery conditions like Normal, Replace Soon, Replace Now, and Service Battery.
-If Normal does not show here, it means that the Mac battery is faulty and needs a repair or replacement.
+If Normal does not show here, the Mac battery is faulty and needs a repair or replacement.

 Fix 5: Check For Software Updates On MacBook Pro